rjnienaber/sinatra-chiro/README.md

 Run `bundle-install`

 If you clone the github repository, you will have access to the unit tests and example applications.
-These include a demonstration application which shows some of the basic features of chiro and a simple yet exhaustive application which uses all validation features for the RSpec unit tests.
+These include a demonstration application which shows some of the basic features of Chiro and a simple yet exhaustive application which uses all validation features for the RSpec unit tests.

 ## Implementation